 § Understand the Properties

 Galvanization is a process where a layer of zinc is applied to steel to provide it with protection.
-This layer protects it from corrosion and rust.
-The coating makes it highly durable and damage-resistant.
+On the other hand, this layer protects it from corrosion and rust, and makes it highly durable and damage-resistant.

 § Keep Galvanized Steel Clean